FloSch62/muxus/docs/guide/settings.md

 **Export OpenSSH** writes the SSH hosts out as a standard `ssh_config` for use with another client.
 Muxus-only settings remain in the backup.

-!!! info "Backups never include secrets"
+!!! info "What a backup excludes"

     Private key files, passwords and recorded session history are never part of a backup.